 Shapehouse // LA

 WHEW!
 That was a lot.
 I hope that this blog post answered your questions and helped you understand a little bit more about infrared saunas.
 Now I want to hear from you - have you tried an infrared sauna bed or room?
 Did you enjoy the experience?
-If not, is it something you are interesting in doing in the future?
+If you haven't tried it yet, is this something you're interested in doing in the future?
 Let me know in the comments below!